NortekSupport/nucleus_driver/nucleus_driver/README.md

 PATH = 'path/to/download/folder'
 driver.set_download_path(path=PATH)
 ```
 The download functions will create a folder called "download" within the specified path.
-If not path is specified the current folder is the path,
+If no path is specified the current folder is the path.

 To see what files are available for download at the SD card the list files function can be used: